A guide to yacht sails for the sailing yachtsman

 A well-designed sailing superyacht is a thing of pure beauty: Owners, guests and shore-side admirers alike quickly fall in love with the billowing sails, the excitement of the race, and the eco-friendly nature of these elegant yet imposing craft.

 With good sail planning, great design and regular maintenance, these spectacular sails can be used to their full potential; after all, they are there to be used and enjoyed.

-Yachting Pages looks into the various types of yacht sails fit for a sailing superyacht, and provides insight into the names, fabrics and uses of each.
+Yachting Pages looks into the vast array of different yacht sails fit for a sailing superyacht, and provides an insight into the names, fabrics and uses of each.

 A guide to spectacular superyacht sails

 The main power source of any sailboat or yacht is the wind, which is captured by the mainsail and headsail to propel the boat forwards.

 - Mainsail: The larger sail aft (behind) the mast, attached to the mast and the boom

 - Headsail: The sail between the forestay line and the mast.
 Either a jib, a genoa or a spinnaker, there are several sizes of headsails: A working jib is a smaller jib that fills the space between the mast and forestay, used in stronger winds.
 A genoa jib on the other hand overlaps the mainsail, providing maximum power in light winds

 - Spinnaker: A large balloon-type sail attached to the mast at the bow (front) of the boat, used when sailing downwind

 Parts of the sail